Skyhawk2768/gettingandcleaningdata-courseproject/README.md

 # Getting and Cleaning Data - Course Project

-This repository hosts the R code and documentation files for the Data Science's track course "Getting and Cleaning data", from Coursera.
+This repository hosts the R code and documentation files for the Data Science's track course "Getting and Cleaning Data", from Coursera.
 The dataset used is: [Human Activity Recognition Using Smartphones](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ## Files